DigitalEarns/ScalaExercises/src/main/problems/list_exercises.md

 	Ans: List (8, 5, 3, 3, 3, 2, 1, 1)

 vi) Function to eliminate the consecutive duplicates of a list (repeated copy of elements should be replaced with a
-    single copy of the element)
+    single copy of the element), using pattern matching

 	Ans: List(1,2,3,5,8)